Your flooring brings style and beauty to your home and plays an essential role in the home’s overall aesthetics and function.

 There are plenty of different species used for hardwood flooring, but oak tends to be one of the most popular for many homeowners.
 This beautiful wood is versatile, highly durable, and features a beautiful wavy, swirly grain that makes it attractive in almost any space.

 There are two species of oak: white and red.
-The main differences are the colors.
+The most obvious differences are the colors.
 Red oak tends to have a light pink tint to it, and white oak has a much warmer look accompanied by rich golden brown hues.

 While you may imagine that white oak looks white in color, it’s actually darker than red oak in terms of coloring.
 The red oak is a gorgeous option if you have smaller rooms and want to make a space in your home look larger than it really is.